johnlink/MakeMKV-AHK-Automation/README.md

 COMPLETE | Ripping complete, eject disc
 NONE | Script can't determine the current state

+# Script Notes
+The script assumes MakeMKV is installed at `"C:\Program Files (x86)\MakeMKV\makemkv.exe"`.
+Adjust this if needed.

+In `MakeMKVManager.ahk`, in the `EJECTED` function, I have it set to beep at me every second once the disc is ejected.
+Edit that if you don't want the beeping.

+I'm using a drive with a disc tray that pops out and stays out until I push in a new disc.
+I haven't tested this script using a drive without a tray.
+I'm not sure if the ejection state will act differently with those types of drives.

+## MakeMKV Settings
+In MakeMKV, go to View > Preferences > Video to set the "Default destination" to use "SemiAuto" and select the folder you'd like your rips to go to.
+Also set the "Minimum title length" so you don't get all the little 1-5 minute video transitions, ads, and misc behind-the-scenes stuff (unless you want all that).
+I usually have it set to 900 seconds (15 mins) unless I'm ripping a kids show that has episodes with a duration less than that.

+## Converting for Plex Server
+I use Handbrake to convert the `.mkv` files to a usable `.mp4` file format that works nicely with Plex Server.

 # The Process
 If MakeMKV isn't open, the script will try to open it.
 Once the MakeMKV window is available, the script will activate it and be ready further actions.